Aeroraven/Course-Projects/readme.md

 ===
 Tongji SSE Course Projects

 The repository contains past projects of course assignments.
-They are no longer private for the assignemnts have already been viewed and ranked.
+They are no longer private for the assignments have already been viewed and ranked.

 协议 / License
 ------